A Non-intrusive Decentralized Approach to Stabilizing IBR-dominated AC Microgrids: Non-intrusive Stability Enforcement

-Protocol 1 at IBR $n$ can be enforced by the scheme shown in Figure \ref{fig:passivation} where $\alpha_n$, $\beta_n$, and $\kappa_n$ are tunable parameters; and $I$ is an identity matrix.
-The next lemma guides one to tune $\alpha_n$, $\beta_n$, and $\kappa_n$ to follow Protocol 1:
+Condition 1 at IBR $n$ can be enforced by the scheme shown in Figure \ref{fig:passivation} where $\alpha_n$, $\beta_n$, and $\kappa_n$ are tunable parameters; and $I$ is an identity matrix.
+The next lemma guides one to tune $\alpha_n$, $\beta_n$, and $\kappa_n$ to enforce Condition 1:

 \begin{lemma} (Theorem 4 in \cite{Panos_thm}) The closed-loop system in Figure \ref{fig:passivation} with input $\Delta \mathbf{i}'_{\text{odq}n}$ and output $\Delta \mathbf{v}'_{\text{odq}n}$ is OFP with $\sigma_n = 0.5(\frac{1}{\beta_n}+\frac{\alpha_n}{\kappa_n})>0$, if